programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 		}
 	}
 ```
 You can save the file and reload the browser and check that clicking on the jars makes them red.
-However we want the jars to go back to their original colour after a new jar is selected.
-Toggling 'material.emissive.r' off and on to indicate selection means we do not have to store what colour the jar was originally as we can just turn the emissiveness off.
+However you want the jars to go back to their original colour after a new jar is selected.
+Toggling 'material.emissive.r' off and on to indicate selection means you do not have to store what colour the jar was originally as you can just turn the emissiveness off.

-We want to change the onClick functions so that it will unhighlight the last jar selected (set material.emissive.r of the 'selectedObj' to off (i.e. '=0')).
-Importantly we want to do this **after** we click on a new object but **before** we update the selectedObj to the new object.
+You want to change the onClick functions so that it will unhighlight the last jar selected (set material.emissive.r of the 'selectedObj' to off (i.e. '=0')).
+Importantly you want to do this **after** you click on a new object but **before** you update the selectedObj to the new object.

 Within the onClick function after:
 ```